The least expensive service; drivers use their own cars for up to four riders;

 • UberBlack: Executive luxury service; depending on location, drivers may have commercial license and commercial insurance.

 While stories of harassment by Uber drivers do make news, the chances are minuscule based on volume of ridership.
 I prefer to use UberBlack service , as I feel safer with a driver who has a chauffeur license, rather than someone who drives a personal car and might be new to this kind of job.

-and meeting-travel details are silent on the usage of ride-sharing offerings such as Uber, Lyft, Sidecar and the like, the chances are high that your travelers are using these services.
+While most corporate travel policies and meeting-travel details are silent on the usage of ride-sharing offerings such as Uber, Lyft, Sidecar and the like, the chances are high that your travelers are using these services.
 With Uber in more than 55 countries (the company is valued at $50 billion, as reported on CNN), it behooves planners to understand how the service works.
-UBER UPSIDES•